CamSoper/casoper-staging/casoper-playground/get-started.md

 **\<STEPS TO CREATE NEW PROJECT AND CONSUME NUGET PACKAGE\>**

+### DISCUSSION POINT:  Should we assume .NET Core?  .NET 4.6?

 ## Other environments

 **\<STEPS TO CREATE NEW PROJECT AND CONSUME NUGET PACKAGE\>**

+### DISCUSSION POINT:  Only viable choice here is .NET Core, right?

 ## Authentication